claudijo/json-rpc-error/README.md

 ```

 ### Internal error
 Internal JSON-RPC error.
-Constructor takes optional error object, in which case
+The constructor can take an optional error object, in
-the error's `message` property will be passed on.
+which case the error's `message` property will be passed on.

 ```js
 new JsonRpcError.InternalError(<error>);